 The coastal barrier city of New Smyrna Beach is “Florida’s Secret Pearl” with good reason.
 Consistently given recognition on numerous “best surf town” lists, New Smyrna Beach was even ranked as "one of the world's top 20 surf towns" by National Geographic Magazine in 2012.
 Watersports remain its most popular feature, with swimming, scuba diving, kitesurfing, and surfing at the forefront.
 Outdoors enthusiasts have little fear, however: you’ll discover myriad opportunities to fish, sail, motorboat, golf, hike, and more at New Smyrna Beach!

 Newport, Oregon is a beachcomber's paradise.
-The bustling port town is one of Central Coast’s prides, serving home or a proximity to 6 beaches!
+The bustling port town is one of Central Coast’s prides, in proximity to 6 beaches!
 Newport’s unique fishing and maritime identity flows with Yaquina Bay (featuring the largest commercial fishing fleet in the state of Oregon), the Marine Science Center, Undersea Gardens, and the Oregon Coast Aquarium.
 It doesn’t end there, though: Newport also flaunts a downtown “Deco” district replete with art deco buildings, art galleries, creative shops, and cute restaurants.